MINAqwq/uad/README.md

 # UAD - User Authentification Daemon

-Provides an API returning data in CBOR.
+Provides an API reading and returning data in JSON.

 ## API